 Página 7

-Lifting the corpse out of social and religious contexts and establishing it as a source of valuable knowledge , dissection not only ex- cluded the dead from a religious narrative of burial and resurrection ...
+... establishing it as a source of valuable knowledge , dissection not only ex- cluded the dead from a religious narrative of burial and resurrection but also from forms of community that depended on the body INTRODUCTION 7.

-Lifting the corpse out of social and religious contexts and establishing it as a source of valuable knowledge , dissection not only ex- cluded the dead from a religious narrative of burial and resurrection ...
+... establishing it as a source of valuable knowledge , dissection not only ex- cluded the dead from a religious narrative of burial and resurrection but also from forms of community that depended on the body INTRODUCTION 7.

 Contenido